mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 Note that...

 * In this example, the Grafana dashboard JSON is deliberately simple.
 However, Terraform offers options for templating more complex Grafana JSON too, either via Terraform's own [templatefile function](https://developer.hashicorp.com/terraform/language/functions/templatefile) or even via [jsonnet](https://jsonnet.org/), perhaps in concert with [grafonnet](https://grafana.github.io/grafonnet-lib/) and even a [Terraform jsonnet provider](https://registry.terraform.io/providers/alxrem/jsonnet/latest/docs), [grizzly](https://grafana.github.io/grizzly/), or other templating technologies.
-* The [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs) offers resources for managing many other aspects of Grafana too, such as teams, API keys, etc. A real-world example might manage more aspects of Grafana via Terraform, such as the dynamic creation of a unique Grafana API key for each git repository in the targeted organization, and the seeding of that key in a corresponding `GRAFANA_API_KEY` [GitHub Actions secret](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/actions_secret) in each repository.
-This would then enable the repositories' GitHub Actions workflows to programmatically interact with Grafana, thereby enabling further platform automation capabilities.
+* The [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs) offers resources for managing many other aspects of Grafana too, such as teams, API keys, etc. A real-world example might manage additional Grafana resources via Terraform.
+For example, Terraform could manage the creation of a unique Grafana API key for each git repository in the targeted organization, and seed that key in a corresponding `GRAFANA_API_KEY` [GitHub Actions secret](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/actions_secret) in each repository.
+This would then enable the repositories' GitHub Actions workflows to programmatically interact with Grafana, thereby empowering further platform automation capabilities.

 ## Summary, Disclaimers, etc.

 Again, the above-described example is somewhat contrived.
-In particular, because the implementation uses GitHub provider data sources to dynamically drive the dashboards and folder names, the Terraform configuration could yield different results with each `terraform apply` invocation if/when modifications to the underlying git repositories and/or their `Dockerfile`s performed in between applies.
-For example:
+In particular, because the implementation uses GitHub provider data sources to dynamically drive the dashboards and folder names, each `terraform apply` invocation could yield differing results if/when modifications to the underlying git repositories and/or their `Dockerfile`s are performed between `apply` invocations.
+For example...

-* The creation Grafana folders and dashboards pertaining to newly created git repositories and microservices would require a `terraform apply` subsquent to those git repositories' creation/modification.
-If necessary, this could be mitigated via automation that invokes `terraform apply` in response to relevant [GitHub organization webhook events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads).
+* When new git repositories and microservices are created, a subsequent `terraform apply` is necessary to create their corresponding Grafana folders and dashboards.
+If necessary, this could be orchestrated via automation that invokes `terraform apply` in response to relevant [GitHub organization webhook events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads).
-* The deletion of git repositories and/or microservices could inadvertently result in the Grafana resources' destruction on subsequent `terraform apply` invocations.
+* When git repositories and/or microservices are deleted, a subsequent `terraform apply` could inadvertently result in the corresponding Grafana resources' destruction.
 If undesired, this could be mitigated via the use of the [prevent_destroy](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion) lifecyle argument, or by hardcoding such dashboards and folders in the `additional_dashboards.yaml` file.
-Alternatively, the use of the GitHub provider data sources could be reevaluated or evolved per real-world needs.
+Alternatively, the use of the GitHub provider data sources could be reevaluated or evolved to better account real-world needs.

 The above-described example is merely intended to showcase a few Terraform capabilities, and to inspire ideas.
-In addition to demonstrating semi-advanced logic, the configuration also teases some broader ideas for automating platform onboarding across an organization: While the example focuses largely on Grafana resources, the pattern could be applied to bootstrap other aspects of platform engineering across other providers, beyond Grafana, such as...
+In addition to demonstrating semi-advanced logic, the configuration also teases some broader ideas for automating platform onboarding across an organization: While the example focuses largely on Grafana resources, the pattern could be applied to bootstrap other aspects of platform engineering across other non-Grafana providers For example...

 * PagerDuty configurations
 * artifact repositories